-I would like to extend my sincere gratitude to His Highness the Amir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, His Highness the Crown Prince Sheikh Meshaal Al-Ahmad Al-Jaber Al-Sabah, and His Highness the Prime Minister Sheikh Sabah Al-Khaled Al-Hamad Al-Sabah, for their interest, support and care in the private sector and national institutions.

-I would like to extend a special thanks to the Ministry of Health for their extended effort.
-I would also like to thank you our Honorable Shareholders for the valuable trust and generous support extended to us.
+I would like to extend my sincere thanks to His Highness, the Emir of the state, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, His Highness the Trustworthy Crown Prince, Sheikh Mishaal Al-Ahmad Al-Jaber Al-Sabah and to His Highness the Prime Minister, Sheikh Ahmad Al-Nawaf Al-Ahmad Al-Sabah, for the attention, support and care they provided to the private sector and national institutions.
+I also extend my special thanks to the Ministry of Health for their exerted efforts, as well as all honorable shareholders for the trust and support they have extended to us.

-I would also like to express my gratitude and appreciation to the members of the company's Board Of directors, the executive management and all the company's employees for their contribution and continuous support and for their fruitful efforts to reach the desired results for the company during 2021.
+I would also like to express my gratitude and appreciation to KNCC's Board members, the executives and all KNCC Staff, for their contribution support and fruitful efforts to reach all desired results during the year 2022.

-ALLAH IS THE GIVER OF ALL SUCCESS,
+MAY ALLAH GRANT YOU ALL SUCCESS,

-MAY ALLAH'S PEACE, MERCY, AND BLESSING BE UPON YOU.
+MAY THE PEACE, BLESSINGS, AND MERCY OF ALLAH BE UPON YOU,